Forensic Anthropology/Bioarchaeology Field School

 Travelers’ diarrhea is the most common travel-related ailment.
 All travelers should bring along an antibiotic and an antidiarrheal drug to be started promptly if significant diarrhea occurs.
 A quinolone antibiotic is usually prescribed: either ciprofloxacin (Cipro) (PDF) 500 mg twice daily or levofloxacin (Levaquin) (PDF) 500 mg once daily for a total of three days.
 An antidiarrheal drug such as diphenoxylate (Lomotil) (PDF) or loperamide (Imodium) should be taken as needed.

-Important: Utica College will provide you with health insurance coverage while you are participating in our field school program.
+Important: Utica University will provide you with health insurance coverage while you are participating in our field school program.
 We will enroll all participants in the insurance program offered by Cultural Insurance Services International (CISI) as part of your program fee.
 This insurance plan includes emergency repatriation flight coverage.
 An insurance card and policy information will be provided before departure.

 ESSENTIAL PHYSICAL ABILITIES FOR PARTICIPANTS